cmohit26/College_MiniProject/README.md

 # Malware Detector

+SHA Problem Statement: ENHANCING FILE SECURITY WITH BLOCKCHAIN-BASED ANOMALY DETECTION SYSTEMS

-A unified interface for detecting malicious files using multiple detection models.
+This project is a collaborative mini-project developed by a team of four members.
+It aims to create a unified interface for detecting malicious files using multiple detection models.
+The primary objective is to streamline and enhance the process of malware detection by integrating various machine learning models into a single, user-friendly platform.

+In today’s digital environment, the threat of malicious files—such as viruses, ransomware, and spyware—poses a significant risk to individuals and organizations.
+Traditional antivirus software may not always be effective due to evolving attack strategies.
+Hence, leveraging machine learning and ensemble detection methods provides a more adaptive and robust solution.

 ## Features